Perspectivia.net

-Perspectivia.net is an international and interdisciplinary online academic publication platform.
+Perspectivia.net is an international and interdisciplinary online academic publishing platform.
 The platform publishes articles and reviews in the humanities.
-Perspectivia.net operates as part of the German Max Weber Foundation – German Humanities Institutes Abroad (Max Weber Stiftung – Deutsche Geisteswissenschaftliche Institute im Ausland), which is in turn financially supported by the German Federal Ministry of Education and Research.
+Perspectivia.net operates as part of the German Max Weber Foundation – German Humanities Institutes Abroad (Max Weber Stiftung – Deutsche Geisteswissenschaftliche Institute im Ausland), which is financially supported by the German Federal Ministry of Education and Research.

-Articles and reviews are primarily submitted throughout the world by the German Historical Institutes and their invited scholars.
+Articles and reviews are primarily submitted throughout the world by the German Historical Institutes and esteemed scholars invited by them.
 The organization publishes electronic and retro-digitized texts which are then made available to the general public on its website.
-All material is published according to the open access principle, mostly under a creative commons license (CC-BY-NC-ND).
+All material is published according to the open access principle, mostly under a Creative Commons license (CC-BY-NC-ND).

-Academic and scholarly articles are published in various languages, including German, English, French, Italian, Polish and Russian.
-The website may also be viewed in as many as eight different languages.
+Academic and scholarly articles are published in various languages, including German, English, French, Italian, Polish, and Russian.
+The website may also be viewed in eight different languages.

 Perspectivia.net started as an independent, government-subsidized project in 2007.
 It officially launched its online publication website in 2008.
-Since 2018 the publication server is based on MyCoRe.
+Since 2018, the publication server is based on MyCoRe.